LaurentRDC/dissertation/content/snse.md

 The UEDS measurements and the discussion of the previous sections demonstrates that strong electron-phonon coupling to one or more $c$-polarized zone-center phonons is very strong.
 However, the impacts of this strong coupling depends on which specific phonon branches are involved.

 There are two major, competing effects.
 The modes might involve the acoustic branches which are responsible for most of the thermal transport at equilibrium.
-On the other hand, ff the strongly-coupled modes are the soft transverse modes involved in the $Pnma \to Cmcm$ phase transition, then the strong electron-phonon coupling may explain the origin of the $Cmcm$ phase.
+On the other hand, ff the strongly-coupled modes are the soft transverse modes involved in the $Pnma \to Cmcm$ phase transition, then the strong electron-phonon coupling may drive the $Pnma \to Cmcm$ phase transition.

 #### Ultralow thermal transport